judka-uriel/uriel-book/uriel_en.md

 a [purity spiral](https://en.wikipedia.org/wiki/Purity_spiral).
-When an abstract goal disconnected from reality is set before a group, gradually the group's members become increasingly intolerant zealots, and even their less radical comrades end up numbered among the enemies.
+When an abstract goal disconnected from reality is set before a group, gradually the group's members become increasingly intolerant zealots, and even their less radical comrades end up among their enemies.

 Any idea can be pushed to absurdity if one does not observe moderation.
 This happens when people turn off their souls and begin to act mechanically,